Union Academy Magnet School

 Union Academy follows the IBO MYP program requirements.
 English is the language of instruction for all classes at the school.

-All students will take at least one Language A and one Language B class.
-For Language A classes, the language of instruction is English.
-For Language B classes, the language of instruction is Spanish once students have reached the necessary skill level to allow instruction in the target language.
+All students will take at least one Language and Literature class and one Language Acquisition class..
+For Language and Literature classes, the language of instruction is English.
+For Language Acquisition classes, the language of instruction is Spanish once students have reached the necessary skill level to allow instruction in the target language.
 This experience is essential to the international experience and enables the students to understand another culture.

-Since students must meet English requirements provided by the state standards, English is the language of instruction for Language A. The development of Language A is crucial as it allows students to make connections within and across subject areas, facilitated by the Areas of Interaction.
-Therefore, all students are required to take Language A in grades six, seven, and eight.
-The district curriculum, along with the Next Generation Sunshine State Standards, has been aligned with the MYP Language A Aims and Objectives outlined in the MYP Language A Subject Guide.
+Since students must meet English requirements provided by the state standards, English is the language of instruction for Language and Literature.
+The development of Language and Literature is crucial as it allows students to make connections within and across subject areas, facilitated by the Global Contexts.
+Therefore, all students are required to take Language and Literature in grades six, seven, and eight.
+The district curriculum, along with the Next Generation Sunshine State Standards, has been aligned with the MYP Language and Literature Aims and Objectives outlined in the MYP Language and Literature Subject Guide.

-Students in year three have the opportunity to take high school credit Spanish as their Language B course.
-The high school credit Spanish class is taught daily.
-All other Spanish classes alternate days with arts or physical education throughout the school year.
+Students in year three have the opportunity to take high school credit Spanish as their Language Acquisition course.
+All Spanish classes are taught daily.
 High school credit Spanish students are monitored quarterly and transferred into the middle school Spanish class if they are struggling with the course.

 Union Academy provides in-school access to Rosetta Stone for all students, whether or not they are currently in a Spanish class.
-Rosetta Stone is also available to all staff members.
-Spanish tutoring, by Union Academy teachers and IB foreign language student group called Team of Tutors from Bartow High School, is open to all students every Thursday afternoon.
-Union Academy is also investigating the possibility of offering Spanish tutoring for our teachers and staff.
+Rosetta Stone is also available to all staff members. .

 Union Academy will implement the following reading practices: